dnp3/opendnp3-guide/docs/api/masters.md

 }
 ```

-There's also a wealth of information in the _HeaderInfo_ object including:
+There's also a wealth of information in the `HeaderInfo` object including:

 * The specific group/variation associated with this ASDU header
 * The QualifierCode associated with this header
 * An enumeration describing the validity of the time-stamp for convenience to the programmer.
 * The index of the header within the ASDU

+!!! important
-**Remember that the callbacks for the ISOEHandler methods come from the thread-pool.** Depending on the number of sessions, you may not
+    Remember that the callbacks for the ISOEHandler methods come from the thread-pool.
+Depending on the
-want to block the stack in these callbacks.
-You might consider allocating some kind of object that is passed to a worker thread
+	number of sessions, you may not want to block the stack in these callbacks.
+You might consider allocating
-to actually write the data to disk/database.
+	some kind of object that is passed to a worker thread to actually write the data to disk/database.

 ### IMasterApplication

-The 3rd parameter in the call to _AddMaster(...)_ is a user-defined interface called _IMasterApplication_.
+The 3rd parameter in the call to `AddMaster(...)` is a user-defined interface called `IMasterApplication`.
 It contains
-inherits from two sub-interfaces _ILinkListener_ and _IUTCTimeSource_ as well as adding a number of methods that are
+inherits from two sub-interfaces `ILinkListener` and `IUTCTimeSource` as well as adding a number of methods that are
 master specific.

 You can see all the methods you can override in the code documentation, but the most important ones are:

-* _void IOnReceiveIIN(const IINField& iin)_ - Notifies you whenever an ASDU is received containing an internal indication field
+* `void IOnReceiveIIN(const IINField& iin)` - Notifies you whenever an ASDU is received containing an internal indication field
  (IIN field).
 This allow you to log and react to specific error bits returned by the device.

-* _void OnTaskComplete(const TaskInfo& info)_ - Tell you about tasks that are built into the master succeeding/failing.
+* `void OnTaskComplete(const TaskInfo& info)` - Tell you about tasks that are built into the master succeeding/failing.
 This callback
 is usually used to assess the "health" of the session.

 The ILinkListener interface is also used on IOutstationApplication and is described in its own section.

 ### MasterStackConfig

-The final parameter passed into _AddMaster(...)_ is configuration struct that consists of link-layer configuration
+The final parameter passed into `AddMaster(...)` is configuration struct that consists of link-layer configuration
 information and static configuration that defines that masters behavior.
 The link-layer config is also used for outstations,
 and is described in its own section.